-- 17 According to section 5.4 of ISO/IEC 23009-1, when the MPD is updated - the value of MPD@id, if present, shall be the same in the original and the updated MPD; - the values of any Period@id attributes shall be the same in the original and the updated MPD, unless the containing Period element has been removed; - the values of any AdaptationSet@id attributes shall be the same in the original and the updated MPD unless the containing Period element has been removed; - any Representation with the same @id and within the same Period as a Representation appearing in the previous MPD shall provide functionally equivalent attributes and elements, and shall provide functionally identical Segments with the same indices in the corresponding Representation in the new MPD. - In addition, updates in the MPD only extend the timeline.
-This means that information provided in a previous version of the MPD shall not be invalidated in an updated MPD.
-For failover cases, - in a previous versionrefer to section 4.8. - 30 In order to make the MPD joining friendly and to remove data that is available in the past, any - 31 segments that have fallen out of the time shift buffer may no longer be announced in the MPD.
-In - 32 this case, the Period start may be moved by changing one or both, MPD@availabilityStart- - 33 Time and Period@start.
-However, this requires that the @startNumber, @presenta- - 34 tionTimeOffset and S values need to be updated such that the Segment Information accord- - 35 ing to section 4.3.2.2.6 is not modified over an MPD update. - 36 If Representations and Adaptations Sets are added or removed or the location of the Segments is - 37 changed, it is recommended to update the MPD and provide Adaptation Sets in a period-continu- - 38 ous manner as defined in section 4.3.3.3.2. - 39 4.4.3.4.
-Usage of Segment Timeline - 40 If the Segment Timeline is used and @minimumUpdatePeriod greater than 0, then
+- 17 According to clause 5.4 of ISO/IEC 23009-1, when the MPD is updated - the value of MPD@id, if present, shall be the same in the original and the updated MPD; - the values of any Period@id attributes shall be the same in the original and the updated MPD, unless the containing Period element has been removed; - the values of any AdaptationSet@id attributes shall be the same in the original and the updated MPD unless the containing Period element has been removed; - any Representation with the same @id and within the same Period as a Representation appearing in the previous MPD shall provide functionally equivalent attributes and elements, and shall provide functionally identical Segments with the same indices in the corresponding Representation in the new MPD. - 27 In addition, updates in the MPD only extend the timeline.
+This means that information provided - in a previous version of the MPD shall not be invalidated in an updated MPD.
+For failover cases, - refer to section 4.8. - 30 MPD@availabilityStartTime and Period@start shall not be changed over MPD up- - 31 dates. - 32 If Representations and Adaptations Sets are added or removed or the location of the Segments is - changed, it is recommended to update the MPD and provide Adaptation Sets in a period-continu- - ous manner as defined in clause 4.3.3.3.2. - 35 DASH clients operating in real-time playout are expected to use the Period@id for consistency - across MPD updates in order to find the respective playing Period. - 37 4.4.3.4.
+Usage of Segment Timeline - 38 If the Segment Timeline is used and @minimumUpdatePeriod greater than 0, then - the operation as described in section 4.3.3.4 applies, and for all Representations that use the Segment Timeline:

-- the operation as described in section 4.3.3.4 applies, and for all Representations that use the Segment Timeline: - the @r value of the last s element of the last regular Period shall be a negative value, - o only \$Number\$ template shall be used, - an MPD may be published for which the additional s elements are added at the end.
-An addition of such s element shall be such that clients that have not updated the MPD can still generate the Segment Information based on the previous MPD up to the Period end time.
-Note that this may lead that such clients have a different segment availability time, but the availability time may be corrected once the MPD is updated. - 11 An example for such an offering is shown in Table 13 where the RVALUE needs to be increased - 12 by 1 for each newly published segment. - 13
+- o the @r value of the last s element of the last regular Period shall be a negative value. - o only \$Number\$ template shall be used, - an MPD may be published for which the additional S elements are added at the end.
+An addition of such S element shall be such that clients that have not updated the MPD can still generate the Segment Information based on the previous MPD up to the Period end time.
+Note that this may lead that such clients have a different segment availability time, but the availability time may be corrected once the MPD is updated. - An example for such an offering is shown in Table 13 where the RVALUE needs to be increased by 1 for each newly published segment.